wuaipinglab/covSampler/README.md

 #### Determination of key genome sites of SARS-CoV-2 (Figure B)

-- Genome sites of nonsynonymous mutations that increased in number of weekly emerging genomes for four consecutive weeks on at least one continent were defined as key sites.
+- Genome sites of nonsynonymous mutations that increased in frequency per week for four consecutive weeks on at least one continent were defined as key sites.
 - The haplotype sequence of each genome is constructed according to these key sites.

 #### Construction of divergent pathways (Figure C)

-- Divergent pathways in this paper are network-like results of viral clustering constructed by connecting each pair of viral sequences with geographic consistency `(from same administrative  division)`, temporal continuity `(collected <= 14 days apart)` and genetic similarity `(Hamming distance <= 1 between their haplotype sequences)`.
+- Divergent pathways in covSampler are network-like results of viral clustering constructed by connecting each pair of viral sequences with geographic consistency `(from same administrative  division)`, temporal continuity `(collected <= 14 days apart)` and genetic similarity `(Hamming distance <= 1 between their haplotype sequences)`.
-- Networks with only internal links --> divergent pathways
+- Network with only internal links (i.e. individual cluster) --> divergent pathway
 - Each divergent pathway reflects the local dynamic transmission and evolution of viruses over a period of time.

 #### Representative and comprehensive subsampling based on the divergent pathways (Figure D)